© Ciprian Marius Ceteras 2020

 -Who should read this book?

-This book can be very beneficial for graphologists, therapists of all kind, law enforcement, teacher, parents and everyone who is interested in people, handwriting and diagnostics.
+This book can be very beneficial for graphologists, therapists of all kind, law enforcement, teachers, parents and everyone who is interested in people, handwriting and diagnostics.

 Price: 60€ + shipping.